aaronghosh/pes_bupc/README.md

 ![image](https://github.com/aaronghosh/pes_bupc/assets/124378527/8825bf25-0567-4c50-a083-56a2572dc8c0)

-Originally was UART (pes_uart) , however the main code was calling multiple codes and the waveform wasnt generating.
-Hence, changed to binary up counter (pes_bupc).
 ## Introduction

 A binary up counter is a fundamental digital circuit used in various applications to count upwards in binary form.
 It is an essential component in digital electronics, serving as a simple yet versatile tool for tasks such as clock signal generation, data sequencing, and more.